dcoomber/workshops/rest-basics/README.md

 # TeSTing ReST

-An introduction to what ReST (Representational State Transfer), how to see what ReST requests a webpage initiates using developer tools and how to manipulate a ReST API using Postman.
+An introduction to what ReST (Representational State Transfer) is, how to *spy* on what a webpage is doing using developer tools and how to interact with a ReST API using Postman.

 The latest presentation associated with this workshop is available [here](https://docs.google.com/presentation/d/1uLLQ_inO93b9y4fRBytFBaI2uUz4GyGF9bT4WkjVtqc/edit?usp=sharing).